ooples/pine_script_docs/source/language/Type_system.rst

               color.new(color.blue, 80)
     bgcolor(bgColor)

-See the page on :ref:`here <PageColors>` for more information on using colors in Pine.
+See the page on :ref:`colors <PageColors>` for more information on using colors in Pine.

 string